anibalsanchez/lando-boilerplates-for-joomla-wordpress-and-prestashop/README.md

 Recipes for Lando - Docker containers.
 Tested with Joomla, WordPress, PrestaShop, Laravel, Symphony, etc.

+**Mise en place**: Clone this repository and create a destination folder for your new local development site.

 ## Joomla Template

 ### Step 1 - Review and Customize the Recipe